- Student Life

 Dannette Ives, MA, The Evergreen State College, Port Gamble S'Klallam;

 Hannah Jones, MA, University of Missouri, St. Louis.

 We are extremely pleased to offer the Lushootseed Language, taught by certified teacher.

 Ralena Maloney, Suquamish and S'Klallam Language, taught by certified teacher,

 Mary Jones, NWIC alumnus pursuing BA @ returning to NWIC, sometimes teaching gathering and basketry, Port Gamble S'Klallam.

 In fall 2014,

-Gene Jones Sr. will be joining the faculty to teach a design course in the fall, a tool-making course in the winter and a carving course in the spring, Port Gamble S'Klallam
+Gene Jones Sr. will be joining the faculty to teach a design course in the winter quarter, a tool-making course in the spring and a carving course in the fall 2015.
+Port Gamble S'Klallam